backprop-ai/backprop/docs/source/Models.rst

     model({"text": "This is pretty cool!"}, task="emotion")
     "admiration"

-This is an ever-growing list, so check out the full reference in :ref:`kiri-models`.
+This is an ever-growing list, so check out the full reference in :ref:`backprop-models`.

 Supporting Tasks with Models
 ----------------------------